 However, it does contain tomato so isn’t suitable for those on the autoimmune protocol and those with avoiding nightshade vegetables.
 I am yet to find a ready made vegetable broth that is nightshade free and autoimmune protocol friendly.
-You can make your own easy and cheap homemade broth using vegetable scraps, that is free from nightshade spices and vegetables.
+You can make your own easy and cheap homemade gluten free broth using vegetable scraps, that is free from nightshade spices and vegetables.

 Cheese is a dairy product, which is a common allergy/sensitivity and cause of inflammation.
 Nutritional yeast (UK Link/US Link), which although has a different texture to cheese, can be used in its place to add a cheesy flavour to foods.

 - Free from gluten, dairy, lactose, nuts, seeds and grains,

 - Vegan, vegetarian, autoimmune protocol, paleo and whole30 friendly,

 - High in B vitamins and minerals and